 Trust Attorney – Free Consultation (248) 663-2566

-- The Pet Trust is meant for those furry friends of ours that we have to leave behind.
-It is simply a sub trust, which allocates resources for the well being of a pet.
+- The Pet is meant for those furry friends of ours that we have to leave behind.
+It is simply a sub, which allocates resources for the well being of a pet.

 - The Irrevocable Life Insurance Trust (ILIT) is often used to hold insurance policies, which will pay for some or all of the expected estate tax due if the tax is unavoidable.

-- The Irrevocable Trust helps to reduce estate taxes and provide asset protection.
-Unlike the revocable trust, you give up control of assets titled in the name of the irrevocable trust.
+- The Irrevocable helps to reduce estate taxes and provide asset protection.
+Unlike the revocable, you give up control of assets titled in the name of the irrevocable.

 - The Qualified Personal Residence Trust (QPRT) is also useful for reducing estate taxes and creditor protection depending on your circumstances.